What you will study

 Block 1: Homer and the Early Greek World

 This block focuses on early Greek culture and society by looking at literary texts and material evidence from the period from around 800 to 500 BCE.
 You'll explore the epics that relate to the stories of the Trojan War, which are attributed to the poet Homer – the Iliad and the Odyssey – and other poetic texts from this period, as well as material culture exploring themes of heroes, gods, women and people who were not Greeks.

 Block 2: Classical Athens

 Block 3: The Roman Republic

 This block examines Roman cultural identity starting from Greek settlement in Italy to the expansion of the Roman Republic in Italy, the organisation of the Roman Republic, reputations of members of the Roman elite and the city of Rome.
 Your work then explores four important figures from Roman history: Spartacus – the leader of a slave revolt; the poet Catullus; the orator Cicero; and the general Julius Caesar.

 Block 4: Rome – City and People

 Block 5: Revision and Retrospection

-This block will help you to look back and pull together the threads that run through the module in preparation for the end-of-module assessment that is an extended essay.
+This block will help you to look back and pull together the threads that run through the module in preparation for the end-of-module assessment, which will be an extended essay.

 You will learn